aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/imageactivexcontrol/_index.md

 ### getMouseIcon() {#getMouseIcon--}

+<b>@deprecated.</b> Please use the 'mouseIcon' property instead.
 Gets and sets a custom icon to display as the mouse pointer for the control.

 ```javascript
 getMouseIcon() : Uint8Array;